 Through installations and archival storytelling, the exhibit explores:

-Surrounded by the scenic views of TreePeople’s headquarters in Coldwater Canyon Park, History In Bloom will explore both the organization's deep roots and its commitment to climate resilience across Los Angeles County and beyond.
+Surrounded by the scenic views of TreePeople’s headquarters in Coldwater Canyon Park, History In Bloom will explore both the organization's deep roots and its commitment to environmental and community resilience across Los Angeles County and beyond.

 History in Bloom: The Storytelling Experience